-Hazards and risks Likelihood (Max 3) Severity (Max 3) Risk (LxS) (Max 9=3x3) Controls Litter picking - Risk of cuts, contamination and disease: Generally most litter will be food wrappers, drinks bottles (plastic or glass) and other forms of waste.
+Risk of cuts, contamination and disease: Generally, most litter will be food wrappers, drinks bottles (plastic or glass) and other forms of waste.
 It is possible that some of the litter will be sharp, may contain degrading food and mould, insects may be present and there is a possibility that animal faeces will be present around the areas.
-2 2 4 Volunteers should wear suitable gloves when handling litter and/or litter pickers when provided.
-Any animal faeces should only be handled by adults using disposable gloves and/or a disposable plastic bag.
-Water - Slip, trip and fall into the brook or sheep wash: There could be slips or falls into the water given the types of tasks that will be undertaken.
+2. Any animal faeces should only be handled by adults using disposable gloves and/or a disposable plastic bag.
+Water.
+Slip, trip and fall into the brook or sheep wash: There could be slips or falls into the water given the types of tasks that will be undertaken.
 The banks are less than 1m high and the water is very shallow.
 As people will not be working alone any risk of drowning is very low.
 2 1 2 Volunteers should wear suitable footwear e.g. wellington boots with a good grip.
-Volunteers should take care of themselves and if necessary ask for assistance climbing up and down the banks.
+Volunteers should take care of themselves and if necessary, ask for assistance climbing up and down the banks.
 Volunteers should not work alone.
-Water - Other contamination and diseases: There are no known contaminants or diseases present within the stream that are likely to cause harm to human health.
-1 1 1 Following the pond and bank clearance volunteers should wash thoroughly to remove and dirt and stream water, especially before consuming food Pneumonia, cold, overheating: It is likely that the water temperature will be cold during the activities.
-The outside temperature during the activity at the time assessment was completed is unknown.
-It could be that volunteers will witness both cold and hot times (i.e. hot once they have been actively helping).
-2 1 2 1.
-Volunteers should come dressed in appropriate clothes for the weather conditions on the day of the event.
+Water - contamination and diseases.
+There are no known contaminants or diseases present within the stream that are likely to cause harm to human health.
+1 1 1 Following any pond and bank clearance volunteers should wash thoroughly to remove and dirt and stream water, especially before consuming food Pneumonia, cold, overheating: It is likely that the water temperature will be cold during the activities.
+The outside temperature during the activity at the time assessment was Volunteers should come dressed in appropriate clothes for the weather conditions on the day of the event.
 Appropriate footwear is essential.
-2. If there are extreme weather conditions i.e. thunderstorms, high winds, lightening strikes, etc. then the activity will be suspended or cancelled.
-3. Volunteers could also consider bringing with then a flask with a hot or drink as appropriate.
-4. Refreshments will be provided after the event.